 While there is continued emphasis on integrating basic science information into the clinical setting throughout the four years of residency training, the educational objectives include a program of instruction stressing progressive acquisition of cognitive knowledge, technical skills, and professional capability.
 In addition, there is advancing patient responsibility, culminating in the fourth year.

-Each academic year is broken down into 13 modules of 4 weeks each (number in parentheses corresponds to the number of modules spent in each rotation).
+Each academic year is broken down into 13 modules of 4 weeks each.

 Emphasis is placed on mastering the fundamental concepts of anatomy, physiology, and pharmacology as they relate to the normal obstetric and gynecological patient.
 PGY1 residents are closely supervised in the outpatient continuity clinic by a faculty member.
 During the first year, there are also rotations in internal medicine, outpatient gynecology, neonatal intensive care, and medical/surgical intensive care.
 First year residents participate in the NCC Fetal Heart Monitoring course and test for certification.